0bdx/semi-parser/README.md

 Run examples:
 `npm run example-1`

-Build:
+Build, run all tests on the built __semi-parser.js__ file, and check what will be published:
 `npm run build`

-Run all tests on the built __semi-parser.js__ file:
 `npm run test:build`

-Check what will be published:
 `npm publish --dry-run`

 Publish to [npmjs.com/package/@0bdx/semi-parser](